timescale/docs/mst/saml-okta-mst.md

    Login failed.
 Please contact your account administrator for more details.
    ```

-Check Okta authentication in Aiven console if `Enable IdP login` and `Enable authentication method` are
+Check Okta authentication in MST console if `Enable IdP login` and `Enable authentication method` are
 enabled.

 ### Invalid `RelayState`